Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Role of Symbols

 \subsection{Attention Analysis}

-The analysis heretofore empirically hints at the limited potential of the symbols values/types in steering the model to generate correct answers.
-While counterfactual prompting naturally treats the target model as a black box, we also keen to understand the inference mechanism of \llm for such prompts.
-We use attention mechanism as a proxy indicator to compare the inference process of such models across different inputs.
-If our initial hypothesis about the limited role of symbols in generating effective patterns holds, we expect to observe similar attention patterns across different prompts. \Cref{fig:attn_stream_and_symbolic_gsm_layer_averaged} illustrates the average attention per token for a randomly sampled question across the studied datasets.
-For each dataset, the top and bottom heatmap bars show the average attention scores for vanilla \cotp and \cfprompt{symb\_abs}, respectively.
-The near identical attention patterns between these variants of prompting indicates that the model presumably employs similar inference mechanism in both cases.
-In an attempt to glean further insights into the attention patterns, we glance at the mapped average attention scores to the model input in \Cref{fig:attn_stream_and_symbolic_gsm_layer_averaged}.
-Intriguingly, the model attends to similar tokens with relatively similar attention scores.
-We expound the attention calculation mechanism and provide additional results on attention scores in \Cref{sec:attention_analysis}.
+While counterfactual prompting naturally treats the target model as a black box, we use attention as a proxy indicator to understand the inference mechanism of \llm for such prompts~(details of calculation in \Cref{sec:attention_analysis}).
+If our initial hypothesis about the limited role of symbols in generating effective patterns holds, we expect to observe similar attention patterns across different prompts. \Cref{fig:attn_stream_and_symbolic_gsm_layer_averaged_main} (additional results~\Cref{fig:attn_stream_and_symbolic_gsm_layer_averaged_large}) illustrates the average attention per token for randomly sampled questions across the studied datasets.
+The top and bottom heatmap bars for each dataset show the average attention scores for vanilla \cotp and \cfprompt{symb\_abs}, respectively.
+The near identical attention patterns between these variants of prompting indicate that the model presumably employs a similar inference mechanism in both cases.